jdalbey/EasyAuth/docs/user_manual.md

 ### Under construction.
 This is a very early draft and no longer accurate.

 This is the user manual for the EasyAuth application.
-EasyAuth is a desktop linux application for managing one time passwords.
+EasyAuth is a desktop linux application for managing one-time passwords.

 The application has a graphical user interface.
 When the application is started a main window appears.
 The title bar shows the name of the application.